Runtime: 00:02:04 (Two Minutes, Four seconds)

 An investigation into why the alleged killers traveled from Memphis to Alameda County led sheriff’s homicide detectives to Upshaw.
 Upshaw is a San Leandro resident who also goes by Tikisha Ong.
 Sheriff’s spokesman, Sgt.
 Ray Kelly, said a search of Upshaw’s San Leandro home uncovered a “sophisticated illegal [pot] grow” operation.
 Upshaw and Katami went into business together and “at some point that business relationship turned hostile.”
 Kelly continued: “As a result, Upshaw put a hit out on Katami.
 We have pretty solid evidence that that’s the case.”

 Kelly declined to elaborate on the evidence.
 The murder weapon was never found.
 Police said the attack was targeted: almost like they knew his route; his lifestyle; and his daily operations.
-Authorities have also charged Wessley Brown, 38, of Berkeley with murder.
+Authorities have also charged Wessley Brown, 38 (pictured below, center-right) of Berkeley with murder.
 Brown allegedly acted as a middleman between Upshaw and the hitmen.

 Upshaw was working to open Green Gods Compassion earlier this year.
 The business is a medical marijuana business.
 The location of the business was reportedly in San Francisco near the Daly City border.
 Rev. Amos Brown, president of San Francisco’s NAACP, endorsed Upshaw’s application with the city.
 He said at the time "the Bay Area lacked African American-owned cannabis businesses."
 On Wednesday Brown said: “I’m really shocked to hear this.”
 Brown said Upshaw volunteered at the NAACP.
 “My goodness.”